 Everyone knew what a Safari was.
 It was that wild place where you could see elephants and lions and English men wearing khaki and pith helmets as they piloted Land Rovers through the tall brown grass of the veldt.
 Safari said exotic like no other station wagon name.
 Which is probably how that name hung around for so long on some decidedly not-exotic vehicles.

 Like this one.
 In 1963 at least, because it is certainly exotic now.
 This particular Safari comes with some mysteries.
 Such as why there is a scoop on the hood.
 And why it sports a Chevrolet steering wheel instead of the translucent plastic number that so captivated me on Grandma’s ’64.
+[Update – A prior owner of the car solved this mystery in the comments – the original steering wheel was toast when he got the car and this was used as a replacement.]

 It is even air conditioned, or at least got that way after getting out into the world.
 I thought Safaris were supposed to be hot?
 I think most of them were back then on sunny August days everywhere south of Maine.
 And what’s that back there?
 Aftermarket rear a/c?
 Or perhaps just a spare in case the unit up front goes out as you are sprinting away from a thundering herd of elephants?